hannobraun/vndf-2016/docs/game-design/scenarios.md

 - With the cargo hold full, but the fuel tanks looking not so good, there is not much the player can still do here.
-They decide to fly to the planet the moon orbits, which is settled and serves as a trade hub.
+They decide to fly to the planet the moon orbits, which is settled, and serves as a trade hub.
 - The player zooms out yet again, until they see the planet the moon orbits.
 The ship, the moon and the other objects around the moon that the player discovered earlier, now occupy the same few pixels on the screen.
 To give a